EvanHahn/SnackWrap/README.md

     # Compile CSS
     styles.less    lessc styles.less > styles.css

-Save it and then run ACRAC in the terminal:
+Save it and then run SnackWrap in the terminal:

-    $ acrac config.txt
+    $ snackwrap config.txt

 You're done!
 Now, every time you change any of those files, that shell script will run without you having to think about it.
-ACRAC!
+SnackWrap!

 Goals
 -----

-ACRAC hopes to accomplish the following goals:
+SnackWrap hopes to accomplish the following goals:

 * Watch a number of files
 * Be able to do whatever you like with them (compile them, compile everything,